 The Merchant Adventurers’ Hall is of major national importance and is a Grade I Listed building and Scheduled Ancient Monument.
 It was built between 1357 and 1361, before most of the craft or trade guild halls in Britain, making it one of the largest buildings of its kind and date in Britain.
 It is very unusual to be able to see in one building the three rooms serving the three functions of a medieval guild; business and social in the Great Hall, charitable in the Undercroft and religious in the Chapel.

 The lower part of the Hall is constructed mainly of bricks.
-They are the earliest to be made in York since the Romans left England almost 1,000 years before the Hall was built and were.
+They were made at a Carmelite Friary close to the Hall and are the earliest to be made in York since the Romans left England almost 1,000 years before the Hall was constructed.

 The late Tudor (1601) decorations on the barge-boards on the front of the Hall are scrolls of vines with bunches of grapes.
 At the point where the gables meet is a diamond carved with a large Tudor or double rose.